Challenge the system like Sidik Mia

 Well, he eventually did join the party and all hell broke loose.
 Mia didn’t seem to mind.
 He made a promise to help MCP win a by-election or two and he delivered.
 Party president Lazarus Chakwera was emboldened.
 He used the victory to bring everyone together and it seemed to work… for a while.

-Then months later came the announcement – Sidik Mia would be competing for the position of vice presidency of the party at the next convention.
+Then months later came the announcement – Sidik Mia would be competing for the position of vice president of the party at the next convention.
 Those old wounds have been opened again!
-We wait and see how Chakwera will work this one out.
+We wait and see how party president Chakwera will work this one out.

 Raising the barriers to entry

-Now the MCP has welcomed it’s fair share of defectors, among them Sosten Gwengwe, a former presidential running mate to former president Joyce Banda.
+Now, recently the Malawi Congress Party has welcomed its fair share of defectors among them Sosten Gwengwe, a former presidential running mate to former president Joyce Banda.
 Before rejoining the party, he carefully packed his ambitions away, made his return and like an obedient student, took his place and sat down.
 He now waits in line for his turn, should it come.

 Disruption is real

 Disruption is real.
 You can’t predict it and you can’t escape from it.
 A challenge to your position or authority can come from anywhere.
 The industry is there to be disrupted and challenged.
-David Whitehead and Sons was disrupted by a second hand clothes market.
-MalawiNet’s dial up service was disrupted by wireless internet.
+David Whitehead and Sons was disrupted by a second-hand clothes market.
+MalawiNet’s dial-up service was disrupted by wireless internet.
+Stagecoach was disrupted by minibuses who are themselves being disrupted by taxis and tuk-tuks.
 Many other industries continue to face a challenge every day!

-After Mia announced that he would be competing for the position of vice presidency at the convention, a political commentator suggested that Mia should have been more sensitive in his approach.
+After Mia announced that he would be competing for the position of the vice presidency at the convention, a political commentator suggested that Mia should have been more sensitive in his approach.
 But challengers don’t work that way.
 The industry is there to be disrupted and challenged.
-And a nicely nicely approach unfortunately doesn’t work.
+And a nicely nicely approach, unfortunately, doesn’t work.

 Disclaimer: If I had the choice between Sidik Mia and Richard Msowoya, my pick would be the latter.
 He just has so much more depth and character.
 But in a democracy, it’s the majority voice that wins.
 That’s what we signed up for in 1992!